gpsnts/basic-stuff/README.md

 # basic-stuff
-Things that I do while I'm learning or optimize something
+Things that I do while I'm testing or optimizing something